cassiel/maxmsp-londonmusichackspace/README.md

 - code clean-up: an abstraction for the shape, body and hinge (`one-body`)

-- world and context are now both named (`WORLD`, `CTX`) so that the abstractions are seen by the main patcher
+- world and context are now both named (`WORLD`, `CTX`) so that the abstraction patcher is always seen by the main patcher (for illustrative purposes; when the patchers are instantiated the parent world and render context will find them)

 - `one-body` arguments: body name, hinge position, note played on collision